Bug report #11498

 I see now, but it is an OGR provider issue and occurs only when a primary key was defined.

 FID Column has not fetched by ogr provider, but that might be considered as an expected behavior(?)

-#15 Updated by Jukka Rahkonen almost 6 years ago
+#15 Updated by Jukka Rahkonen about 6 years ago

 I must admit that I do not really use QGIS much.
 In WFS it is normal to hide FIDs from the users and it looks like QGIS WFS client is hiding them also.
 For my mind FIDs are for the system but I understand that sometimes it it good to be able to see them.
 However, editing FIDs is usually an extremely bad idea.
 For example if Spatialite happens to accept such edit it will invalidate spatial index and ruin foreign key relations.
 But perhaps I do not need to worry and QGIS and database drivers + triggers in the databases can prevent all the damage.